 Here are a few reasons your limit order may not have filled yet:

-- There is limited volume.
+There is limited volume.
 The most common reason why limit orders do not get filled.
 Your order will only fill if there is enough liquidity to meet its requirements (number of tokens and price).
 Please note that the token price displayed on Matcha is the last trade price and not the price at which tokens are currently available.
 This situation occurs most frequently with large orders for tokens with less liquidity.

-- The limit price hasn't been reached.
+The limit price hasn't been reached.
 Your order will remain open until another trader is willing to accept your order's requirements (number of tokens and price).

-- You do not have enough tokens in your wallet to complete the trade.
+You do not have enough tokens in your wallet to complete the trade.
 For example, if you created a limit order for 500 ZRX and you have less than 500 ZRX in your wallet when your limit order is triggered, the transaction will not go through.

-- Your order wasn't profitable, or profitable enough, for an arbitrage bot to fill.
+Your order wasn't profitable, or profitable enough, for an arbitrage bot to fill.
 Arbitrage bots account for a good portion of limit order volume.
 If your order isn't worthwhile for bots to fill after factoring in the trade's fees, they won't take it.
 This is especially true in times of high Ethereum gas costs.

-- You referenced a different price index.
-The current token prices on Matcha are based on the last traded price as reported 0x API.
+You referenced a different price index.
+The current token prices on Matcha are based on the last traded price as reported on 0x API.
 If you referenced any other price index, there might be a discrepancy in pricing.